-In certain circumstances an AS can identify that a request is an emergency call.
-This may relate to a request received from a UE (or subscription-based business trunking), or may be a call generated by an AS on behalf of a UE as far as the IM CN subsystem operation is concerned.
+In certain circumstances an AS can identify that a request is for an emergency service.
+This may relate to a request received from a UE (or subscription-based business trunking), or may be a request generated by an AS on behalf of a UE as far as the IM CN subsystem operation is concerned.
 These applications are outside the scope of this document to define.

-Procedures in support of an AS initiating emergency calls are provided in subclause 5.7.1.14.
+Procedures in support of an AS initiating emergency services are provided in subclause 5.7.1.14.